arighi/virtme-ng/README.md

    try to disable apparmor, adding `--append="apparmor=0"` to the virtme-ng command line.

- - Systemd support (`--systemd`) is still experimental, if something does not work for you try adding more bind mounts to /dev/null in "virtme/commands/run.py" (search for virtme_systemd=1).
-Be aware that you might also need `--user root`, or if you're using your own / as ROOTFS, you need to run vng itself as root.
+ - Systemd support (`--systemd`) is still experimental, be aware that you might also need `--user root`, or if you're using your own / as ROOTFS, you need to run vng itself as root.
+If something does not work for you, you might need to mask some services.
+You can see the ones that are masked by default in the `cfg/virtme-ng.conf` file, which can be customized (refer to the "Default options" section).

  - Running virtme-ng instances inside docker: in case of failures/issues, especially with stdin/stdout/stderr redirections, make sure that you have